18 Years

 How Many Days Are in 18 Years?

 Let’s break it down.
+Also, a common year has 365 days, but every four years, we get a leap year with 366 days.
+That extra day in February is why we have leap years.
+To give you an idea, the year 2100 isn’t a leap year, even though it’s divisible by four.
 First, we need to understand how years work.
-A common year has 365 days, but every four years, we get a leap year with 366 days.
-Day to day, that extra day in February is why we have leap years.
 But here’s the catch: not every four-year period has a leap year.
-And for example, the year 2100 isn’t a leap year, even though it’s divisible by four.
 That’s because of the Gregorian calendar rules, which adjust for the Earth’s orbit around the sun.

 So, if we’re talking about 18 years, we need to figure out how many of those years are leap years.
 But here’s the thing—without knowing the specific years in question, it’s impossible to give an exact number.
 That’s why the answer usually comes with a range.